MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/manage-third-party-apps-license.md

 Integrate with Graph usageRights API to manage user permissions at the time of app launch by a customer who has a purchase license.
 You're required to determine the user’s permissions for the app with a Graph call to the usageRights API.

-You can call Graph APIs to determine if the signed in user with a valid subscription of the plan has access to your app.
+You can call Graph APIs to determine if the currently logged in user with a valid subscription of the plan has access to your app.
 To call Graph usageRights API to check user permissions, follow the steps:

 1. Get user OBO token: [Get access on behalf of a user](/graph/auth-v2-user).